 This part deals with uncommon situations and benefits where special rules apply.

 27. Employees going or coming from abroad

 SSCBA 92, S1(6)(a)

 - provided to employees whilst they’re abroad

 - left behind for their use once they return

 - available to family members whilst they’re abroad

-If an employee is working wholly overseas and isn’t resident in the UK then they’ll not have a taxable employment.
+If an employee is working wholly overseas and isn’t resident in the UK they’ll not have a taxable employment.
 A form P11D won’t be required.
-Similarly, where an employee works wholly overseas during the overseas part of a split year, then they won’t have a taxable employment for the overseas part of the year.
+Similarly, where an employee works wholly overseas during the overseas part of a split year, they won’t have a taxable employment for the overseas part of the year.
 The benefits in kind for that period won’t be taxable and won’t be reportable, but they may be if the employee is taxable in the UK for any part of the year.
 For employees going or coming from abroad, who are provided with benefits, 2 factors decide whether Class 1A NICs are due.

 For Class 1A NICs to be due:

 - the benefit must be chargeable to Income Tax under ITEPA 2003 on an amount of general earnings as defined at Section 7(3) ITEPA 2003 (even though tax may not actually be paid)